iaincollins/service-o-matic/README.md

 The Service-O-Matic is a module for turning other modules into services.

-You can expose multiple modules as webservices on once instance.
+You can expose multiple modules as webservices in once instance.

-It will also generate lightweight documentation and an interactive form.
+It will also generate lightweight documentation and web forms for each method.

 It's currently a hack but if you find it useful or just intersting let me know.